List of generation II Pokémon: Scrapped Pokémon

 The various unused in-game sprites used in the 1997 Space World version of Gold and Silver.
 The sprites depict early designs for many presently existing Pokémon, as well as designs for entirely unused species.

 Pokémon Gold and Silver were first revealed at Nintendo Space World, a live trade show event, in 1997.
 A demo was showcased at Space World, which was not made publicly available again until it was later leaked online in 2018.
-At this point in the games' development, they had a significantly larger world map than the final game and featured around 41 Pokémon designs that were removed and replaced when the games were released in 1999.
+At this point in the games' development, they had a significantly larger world map than the final game and featured around 41 Pokémon designs that were either removed or replaced when the games were released in 1999.
 These designs included scrapped pre-evolutions for Pokémon from the first generation, such as Paras, Meowth, and Doduo, and scrapped evolutions for Farfetch'd, (Note: A regional form of Farfetch'd would later evolve into Sirfetch'd in Generation VIII.
 This scrapped evolution, named Madame in the beta, is not believed to have influenced on the design of Sirfetch'd.)
 Qwilfish, Pinsir, Weepinbell and Ditto.
 Some scrapped designs are believed to have later been reused for future games such as Tangrowth, Sharpedo, Leafeon and Lickilicky; however this has not been officially confirmed.
-Many entirely unique designs with no association to other species were also discovered, such as a flaming seal, a doll impaled with a nail that evolves into a panda-like being, a Dark-type cat evolutionary line, and a shell Pokémon (named Taaban) that bears resemblance to shells on the tail and head of the Pokémon species Slowbro and Slowking respectively.
+Many entirely unique designs with no association to other species were also discovered, such as a flaming seal, a doll impaled with a nail that evolves into a panda-like being, a Dark-type cat evolutionary line, and a shell Pokémon (named Taaban) that bears resemblance to the shells seen on the tail and head of the Pokémon species Slowbro and Slowking respectively.
 Many Pokémon introduced in the second generation also had design differences from their final incarnations.